5 tips for the perfect freelance pitch

 2. 'Why' before 'how' and 'what'

-We tend to introduce ourselves with titles and technicalities, but what grabs other people is your passion.
-If you want to have your audience with you from the start, you should therefore explain why you do what you do and what value you create.
+We tend to present ourselves with titles and technicalities, but what grabs people is your passion.
+If you want to get your audience on board from the start, you should start with why you do what you do and what value you create.

-Subsequently, you can become specific about what and how you work with your passion.
+Then you can get specific about what and how you work with your passion.

 See 'Start with why – how great leaders inspire action' | Simon Sinek | TEDx: